FrediBach/Blowson/README.md

 ## Other auto detections

-If a field type can't be detected by its key, JSON Data Extender will try to guess the type by it's content.
+If a field type can't be detected by its key, Blowson will try to guess the type by it's content.
 The following detections currently exists:

 - Word
 - Sentence